barbourww/barbourww.github.io/theme-setup/index.md

 ---
 layout: page
-title: Theme Setup (from original creator)
+title: Website design
-description: "Instructions on how to install and customize the modern Jekyll theme HPSTR."
+description: "Walkthrough for how I built my site, using the HPSTR template from mmistakes.
+Instructions on how to install and customize a modern Jekyll theme."
 image:
   feature: abstract-11.jpg
   credit: dargadgetz